 \subsubsection{Models generally lack the ability to recognize complex symbols}

-Contrary to the common intuition that recognition is simpler than reasoning, our results indicate that foundational Level 1 (perception and recognition) remains a significant weakness for nearly all models.
+Contrary to the common intuition that recognition is simpler than reasoning, our results indicate that foundational Level 1 (perception and recognition) remains a significant weakness for nearly all models, a pattern illustrated by the representative failures in Figure~\ref{fig:comprehensive_case}.
 This phenomenon was particularly prominent for language, chemistry, and physics symbols, where almost all models, including top-tier ones like Gemini 2.5 Pro and GPT-4o, exhibited high error rates.
-This suggests that while the visual systems of current MLLMs excel at processing the holistic features of natural images—such as texture, shape, and semantics—they lack the capacity for systematic and compositional parsing when faced with formalized, abstract symbolic systems.
-In Case 16 of Figure~\ref{fig:comprehensive_case}, the model demonstrates good descriptive capabilities in its output.
+This suggests that while the visual systems of current MLLMs excel at processing the holistic features of natural images, such as texture, shape, and semantics, they lack the capacity for systematic and compositional parsing when faced with formalized, abstract symbolic systems.
+In one representative comprehensive case, the model demonstrates good descriptive capabilities in its output.
 It identifies the large triangle, the red areas, and the intersecting line segments, and attempts a hierarchical count based on geometric intuition.
 However, it ultimately arrives at only 8 triangles, omitting several composite triangles formed by the combination of local units.
 It fails to treat adjacent basic shapes as a whole to perceive and construct new symbolic entities formed by the combination of these parts and superimposed upon the original figure.